 Let's take a closer look at the function of a dewclaw.
 While dogs vary in how much they use them, they certainly play a part in their lives.
 The dewclaw has been described as a dog's thumb and can be amazingly flexible.

-Probably the most obvious way you will see your dog use his dewclaw is when he is trying to control a bone or toy, or other object, that he wants to chomp on.
+Probably the most obvious way you will see your dog use his dewclaw is when he is trying to control a bone, toy or other object that he wants to chomp on.
 Paws alone aren't great for holding items, especially if they are round or uneven.
 That dewclaw, however, can be spread out from the foot and latch on to the object, dig in and hold it.

 Some dogs can use their dewclaws with remarkable dexterity.
 They will employ them to rub sleep from their eyes, or scratch the inside of an ear.
 They might even use them to clean their teeth.
 You may even find your dog will hold onto your arm with their dewclaw when trying to get your attention.

 Climbing is another thing that the dewclaw is vital for.
 Certain breeds are renowned for their cat-like ability to climb, but all dogs have the capability and can employ their dewclaws in the process.
 This might be climbing up a tree stump after a squirrel, or scaling a fence.
 I once watched my Labrador use his dewclaws as he climbed an A-frame.

 When your dog runs fast he uses his dewclaws to reduce the torque, or twisting action, that will occur with speed.
 The dewclaw acts as a stabiliser and stops the other ligaments in the dog's wrist from being overworked.
 Dogs that do agility or flyball will use their dewclaws heavily as they make turns and dig in for more speed.
 Racing greyhounds also use their dewclaws as they corner and their dewclaws can be extremely big and sturdy.